 Open Communication with Appraisers:

-VA Circular 26-03-11, New Procedures for Improving Communications with Fee Appraisers and Streamlining Reconsiderations of value, mandates that VA appraisers must be willing to accept additional information from outside sources for a reconsideration of value, provided it is well supported and documented.
+VA Circular 26-03-11, New Procedures for Improving Communications with Fee Appraisers and Streamlining Reconsiderations of Value, mandates that VA appraisers must accept additional information from outside sources for reconsidering value, provided it is well supported and documented.
 The idea behind this mandate is to remove the authoritarian reputation that VA appraisers had been known for in the past.

 Appraisal Timeliness:

-In most cases, that means approximately 5 days.
-If you have problems with a VA appraiser, we want to know about it you can e – mail the specifics of the problems you are having to:
+In most cases, that means approximately five days.
+If you have problems with a VA appraiser we want to know about it you can e-mail the specifics of the problems you are having to:

-A contract for purchase of a home using a VA home loan requires the following language:
+A contract for the purchase of a home using a VA home loan requires the following language:

 VA Funding Fees